Convergence of the Integral Fluctuation Theorem estimator for nonequilibrium Markov systems: Examples

 In Fig.\ \ref{fig:scgf3} we plot the estimated SCGFs given by \eqref{eq:SCGFEst} for different values of $n$ at fixed $N=10^5$, and compare them with the true SCGF $\Psi(k)$ and vertical lines corresponding to critical values of $k_c$.
 As expected, even in this case estimates are good up to a certain value of $k$ after which linearisation effects take place.
 Furthermore, for values of $n \gtrsim 25$ we can predict with great accuracy the values of $k_c$.
 Estimates reveal that the larger the $n$, the worse is the convergence to IFT (at $k=-1$).

-Once again, we show that we can get rid of the bias and the dependence on $n$ by exploiting the fact that the Markov chain has a finite correlation length $\xi$.
-We estimate this by calculating the lag-$d$ correlation length of the chain~\cite{Levin2017}, i.e.,
+Once again, we show that we can get rid of the bias and the dependence on $n$ by exploiting the fact that the Markov chain has a finite correlation \deletetext{length} time $\xi$.
+We estimate this by calculating the lag-$d$ correlation \deletetext{length} time of the chain~\cite{Levin2017}, i.e.,

 and by taking $\xi=d$ to be the first value for which the correlation is $0$.
-[Notice that the second equality of \eqref{eq:RealThreeStateLagdCorrLength} is only valid for $n$ larger than the relaxation time of the chain.]
-We estimate $l(d)$ for our simple model and see that for the particular case of $p_{-1}$, $p_0$, and $p_1$ chosen, $\xi \approx 12$.
+[Notice that the second equality of \eqref{eq:RealThreeStateLagdCorrLength} is only valid for $n$ larger than the relaxation time of the chain.
+As previously mentioned, we initialise our Markov chain in its stationary distribution and therefore we can safely use \eqref{eq:RealThreeStateLagdCorrLength}.]
+We estimate $l(d)$ for our simple model and see that for the particular case of $p_{-1}$, $p_0$, and $p_1$ chosen, $\xi \approx 10\sim12$.
 We then consider \eqref{eq:MomentActFunctCorr} and the estimator \eqref{eq:EstMomentCorr} with $Y_\ell$ i.i.d.\ variables given by \eqref{eq:YellClustered}.
-By looking at Fig.\ \ref{fig:scgf3} we know that to have good convergence at $k=-1$ for $n=12$ we only need $N \approx 10^5$.
-We plot in Fig.\ \ref{fig:scgf_trick_3} the new estimate of the SCGF given by \eqref{eq:SCGFEstCorr} which, once again, confirms the great improvement we can achieve by exploiting the finite correlation length of the process.
+By looking at Fig.\ \ref{fig:scgf3} we know that to have good convergence at $k=-1$ for $n=10$ we only need $N \approx 10^3$.
+We plot in Fig.\ \ref{fig:scgf_trick_3} the new estimate of the SCGF given by \eqref{eq:SCGFEstCorr} for different values of $\xi$.\deletetext{ which, once again, confirms the great improvement we can achieve by exploiting the finite correlation length of the process.} For $d<\xi$ the chain is too short and it has not decorrelated over time yet.
+As a consequence, the blue line lies far from the true (black) one---although well sampled and therefore in good agreement with IFT---and cannot be considered an estimate of the real SCGF.
+On the other hand, if $d>\xi$, by keeping $N$ the smallest possible for $d=\xi$ one may incur into downsampling and linearisation effects as shown in the plot.
+Furthermore, the plotted dashed lines correspond to the critical values $k_c$ at fixed $d$ and $N$.
+Evidently, \eqref{eq:kcCorrBetter} is now satisfied with $k_{c,y}$ given by $k_c$ for $d=\xi$ and fixed $N$.